breez/payments-rest-api/README.md

 ## API documentation
 OpenAPI documentation is generated on every instance at ```<api-url>/docs```.
 It can also be downloaded [here](./openapi.json).

+## API Key Security

+X-API-KEY header serves as authorization method for accessing the API.
+Anyone that knows the API url and API_SECRET can access your funds, so make sure to protect this secret and to generate a unique and long string.
+You can use generators like [this](https://1password.com/password-generator) or this(https://www.uuidgenerator.net/).

 ## Deployment options